Pragith/pragith/pragith-net/app/content/blog/2024/2024-01-20-data-platform-performance.md

 When I design data APIs now, the default protocol is gRPC with Arrow serialization.
 REST/JSON endpoints exist for external consumers and low-volume use cases.
 The internal data mesh runs on binary streams.

 This isn't exotic technology.
 It's just a different default.

+## What I Would Check First

+Before touching the database, profile the serialization and transport layer.
+Most teams are staring at the wrong dashboard.

+If the payload is big, the fix is almost always to move less data, not faster data.
+Query engines are fast.
+Your application code usually is not.